zerothworld/CleaningDataCourseProject/README.md

 #### NOTE:
-The code in run_analysis.R was created and tested in a Unix type of operating system environment (OX X v10.9.4) running RStudio v0.98.1087 and R for Mac OS X v3.1.1
+The code in run_analysis.R was created and tested in a Unix type of operating system environment (OS X v10.9.4) running RStudio v0.98.1087 and R for Mac OS X v3.1.1